Wildwater Kingdom (Ohio): Background

 Wildwater Kingdom was located on the former site of SeaWorld Ohio.
-In January 2001, SeaWorld Parks & Entertainment sold SeaWorld to Six Flags, who combined the former site with Six Flags Ohio to form Six Flags Worlds of Adventure.
-Six Flags sold Worlds of Adventure to Cedar Fair in 2004, resulting in the removal of all Looney Tunes and DC Comics branding from the park and the Geauga Lake name being reinstituted for the park.
+In January 2001, SeaWorld Parks & Entertainment sold SeaWorld Ohio to Six Flags, who combined the site with Six Flags Ohio to form Six Flags Worlds of Adventure.
+Six Flags sold Worlds of Adventure to Cedar Fair in 2004, resulting in the removal of all Looney Tunes and DC Comics branding from the park and the Geauga Lake name being reinstituted.

 Wildwater Kingdom

 Demolition of SeaWorld began in late 2004.
 Cedar Fair made plans to convert the site to a new water park.
-On November 11, 2004, Cedar Fair unveiled the new park as Wildwater Kingdom, announcing that it would open in 2005 upon the completion of the first phase of construction, which would include attractions such as ProSlide Tornado, an activity pool, an action river and a new children's area with a multistory play structure.
-The Hurricane Mountain water-slide complex at Six Flags would be retained but renamed Thunder Falls.
+On November 11, 2004, Cedar Fair unveiled the new park as Wildwater Kingdom, announcing that it would open in 2005 upon the completion of the first phase of construction, which would include attractions such as ProSlide Tornado, an activity pool, an action river, and a new children's area with a multistory play structure.
+The Hurricane Mountain waterslide complex already at Six Flags Ohio was retained and renamed Thunder Falls.
 The amusement and water park complex would be rebranded as Geauga Lake & Wildwater Kingdom, connected by a floating bridge running through the middle of the lake.
 The construction project was conducted in two phases, with the first costing $16 million and the second costing $8 million.

 The second phase began the following offseason with plans to be completed in time for 2006, involving the addition of a 38000 sqft wave pool, an adult pool with whirlpool spas, a swim-up bar, and two more water-slide towers.
 There were also plans to add an open-air auditorium and reopen a play area called Happy Harbor.
 However, only the wave pool was built.
 If the second phase had been completed, Wildwater Kingdom would have encompassed 20 acre to become one of the largest water parks in the United States.
 Instead, it was only expanded to 17 acre.